 Basically, the F63 and the F80 are both top models in their respective price ranges.

-Are the upgrades enough to warrant the extra cost?
+So, are the upgrades found on the F80 enough to warrant the extra investment?

 Well, these are the questions I hope to help you answer.

-In this head-to-head comparison, I’ll go over all the most important performance specs each treadmill has to offer.
+In this head-to-head comparison, I’ll go over all the most important performance specs and features each treadmill has to offer.

-After reading, you’ll be well equipped to decide which one of these treadmills is best suited for your home gym.
+After reading, you’ll know which one of these impressive treadmills is best suited for your home gym.

 Whether you’re looking for a treadmill, elliptical, or exercise bike, Sole should be one of the first brands you consider.